NVAnjelo/nvanjelo.github.io/content/en/documentation/code/Classes/classRivet_1_1Run.md

 ---

-title: "Rivet::Run"
+title: 'class Rivet::Run'
-summary: "Interface to handle a run of events read from a HepMC stream or file. "
+description: "Interface to handle a run of events read from a HepMC stream or file. "

 ---